Loading figure…

 “Greene opposes abortion, calling it "the worst scar a woman can carry for the rest of her life".”

-Why: Cosponsoring the Respectful Treatment of Unborn Remains Act directly aligns with the stated opposition to abortion by promoting the treatment of fetal remains.
+Why: Cosponsoring a bill that addresses the treatment of unborn remains directly aligns with the stated opposition to abortion and supports the broader anti-abortion agenda.

 View source →Jun 24, 2025 · Congress.gov